 Colors of the Full Moon (Blood Moons)

 The Moon may sometimes appear reddish and is colloquially called a “Blood Moon.”
-This is not a scientific term and is actually the result of the Moon travelling through the Earth’s shadow.
+This is not a scientific term and is actually the result of the Moon traveling through the Earth’s shadow.
 This is known as a total lunar eclipse.
-This results in the blockage all of the direct sunlight that reaches the Moon and illuminates the hemisphere that we see on Earth.
+This results in the blockage of all of the direct sunlight that reaches the Moon and illuminates the hemisphere that we see on Earth.
 However, the Moon does not turn completely dark – we see a red Moon.

 The Sun’s rays pass through Earth’s atmosphere and a phenomenon called Rayleigh Scattering occurs.
 Our atmosphere essentially acts as a “filter” for light, “filtering” (or scattering) a number of wavelengths but affecting red wavelengths the least.
 Since so many colors are affected, the Moon may also appear yellow, orange or even brown during a total lunar eclipse.
 This phenomenon is the same mechanism that causes our colorful sunrises and sunsets.
-The next lunar eclipse that will be fully visible from Trinidad and Tobago will occur on January 20th-21st 2019.
+The next lunar eclipse that will be fully visible from Trinidad and Tobago will occur on January 20th-21st, 2019.

 Supermoons & Micromoons

 The definition of a supermoon was arbitrarily defined by astrologer Richard Nolle in 1979.
 Nolle defined it as a new or full moon that occurs when the natural satellite (the moon) is at or near (within 90 percent of) its closest approach to Earth in a given orbit (perigee).
 In other words, any full moon or new moon that comes to within 361,740 km or 224,775 miles (or less) of our planet, as measured from the centers of the moon and Earth, is a supermoon.
 At this distance, the moon appears approximately 7% brighter than an average full moon.